kiarazhu/Stopwatch/README.md

 The stopwatch will count up and have two digits illuminated to represent the time elapsed in seconds:
 - When counting from 0.0-9.9, the ones and tenths place, along with the decimal point, will be illuminated.
 The display will increment every 0.1s.
-- When counting from 10-99s, the tens and ones place will be illuminated.
+- Once the stopwatch surpasses 9.9ms and starts counting from 10-99s, the tens and ones place will be illuminated instead.
 The display will update every 1s.

 The stopwatch will also have two buttons:
 - Start/stop button: Starts the stopwatch if it is paused or in the reset state, otherwise pauses the stopwatch.